ChristophHornung/CodeChangeVisualizer/CodeChangeVisualizer.StrideRunner/README.md

 - **StrideRunner**: Interactive 3D vertical towers

 Both use the same color scheme and represent the same data, but offer different visualization approaches.

+## Why Diffuse looked black (and why Emissive fixed it)

+- Stride uses a PBR material model.
+A Diffuse/Albedo color only reflects light; it doesn't emit any.
+- With no/insufficient lights, grazing light directions, dark environment lighting, or low exposure/tonemapping, albedo surfaces can render very dark or black.
+- Adding an Emissive feature makes the material self-lit, so it shows the intended color regardless of lighting.
+This is ideal for debugging or flat-color visualization, but not physically accurate if strong emissive is left enabled everywhere.

+How to make Diffuse work without Emissive:
+- Add/adjust lighting: e.g., a directional light pointing at the towers; optionally add skybox/environment lighting; increase light intensity.
+- Adjust exposure/tonemapping so the scene isn’t underexposed.
+- Ensure camera framing and face orientation are correct (avoid backface culling hiding faces).
+- Alternatively, use an Unlit material for pure color rendering when physical lighting isn’t desired.

+In this runner we enable Emissive on block materials to guarantee visibility out-of-the-box.
+You can tune lights later and reduce/remove Emissive for physically-plausible shading.